-The FVEK is provided to the WINLOAD.EFI component of the Windows OS Loader by Boot Manager.
+The FVEK is provided to the WINLOAD.EFI component of the Windows OS Loader by Boot Manager and the VSMK is generated by the WINLOAD.EFI component using the RBG in the Windows OS Loader.

 Windows OS Loader also uses as a CSP the public key component of the Microsoft code signing certificate as described in Integrity Chain of Trust.